 Please observe and follow any signage and directions on site.All drainage works are complete.
-The tender for the Skate Park and Nature play have now been awarded and work is expected to commence over early 2023.
+The tender for the Skate Park and Nature play have now been awarded and work is progressing with project completion expected end-2023.

 Please observe and follow any signage and directions on site.

 All drainage works are complete.
-The tender for the Skate Park and Nature play have now been awarded and work is expected to commence over early 2023.
+The tender for the Skate Park and Nature play have now been awarded and work is progressing with project completion expected end-2023.

 February 2023: The City of Kalamunda marked the commencement of the highly anticipated Stirk Park upgrade with a turning of the sod ceremony in the park on 1 February 2023 [read full media release...]